isomerpages/moe-standrewsjc/_about-us/Admission Information/Test.md

 <strong>Direct School Admission (DSA) - 2024 Intake</strong><br>
 <p align="justify">St Andrew's Junior College (SAJC) welcomes Sec 4 (or its equivalent) students who are currently studying in Singapore mainstream schools to apply under the Direct School Admission (DSA) for entry to the college in 2024. </p>

-<p>Successful applicants will gain admission into SAJC in 2024 for their JC education as long as they meet the eligibility criteria set by MOE for the two-year Junior College course based on their GCE 'O' Level examination results.
-(For more information on DSA-JC, please refer to MOE [DSA-JC Website](https://www.moe.gov.sg/post-secondary/admissions/dsa.)</p>
+<p>Successful applicants will gain admission into SAJC in 2024 for their JC education as long as they meet the eligibility criteria set by MOE for the two-year Junior College course based on their GCE 'O' Level examination results. </p>(For more information on DSA-JC, please refer to MOE [DSA-JC Website](https://www.moe.gov.sg/post-secondary/admissions/dsa.)

 <p align="justify">We strongly encourage those with above average academic results and outstanding talent in the following CCAs to apply for admission.
 (Applications for other CCAs will not be considered.)</p>